aschoeny333/Generalized-Power-Law-Detector/README.md

 # Generalized Power Law Detector
-Software package for the detection and association of marine mammal calls in acoustic data
+Software package for the detection and association of marine mammal calls in acoustic data.
+Project still in process, expect changes in coming weeks.

 ## Usage
 Documentation describing the purpose, inputs, and outputs are included in the comments at the beginning of each Matlab function.
 The script input_vals.m allows for adjustment of input parameters and storage of outputs for each execution of GPL.m.